 Rosen's text is pretty much the same, minus a few minor language differences, but both are pretty clear in one thing.
 The 10 per cent stock dive that Activision Blizzard suffered after Bungie should've been disclosed and shareholders suffered as a result.

 To make matters worse, Activision Blizzard have been subject to some dubious leadership lately.
-We're talking about peculiar manoeuvres like cutting costs by gradually improving severance packages on one side, while bestowing lavish $15 million bonus to new CFO Dennis Durkin on the other.
+We're talking about peculiar manoeuvres like cutting costs by gradually improving severance on one side, while bestowing lavish $15 million bonus to new CFO Dennis Durkin on the other.

-Granted, the company found themselves in trouble after losing two CFOs in a single week , the sort of employees that aren't quite a dime a dozen, but one has to wonder whether they simply anticipated the trouble.
+Granted, the company found themselves in trouble after losing two CFOs in a , the sort of employees that aren't quite a dime a dozen, but one has to wonder whether they simply anticipated the trouble.
 Indeed, the slightest of hints at such unethical practices is more than an incentive to leave.

 We're yet to hear an official response by Activision Blizzard, who just can't seem to catch a break as of late.
 We somehow doubt this will help their stock though.